lacasera/elasticbridge.dev/docs/updates-and-inserts.md

 ```

-In addition, you can use the `increment` or `decrement` method to increase or decrease numeric fields for a bridge.
+In addition, you can use the `increment` or `decrement` method to increase or decrease numeric fields for a document.
 Both these methods takes an optional second argument called `counter` with defaults to `1`

 ```php